 Appointments book up quickly, so be sure to check the MVC for more details.
 The best way to secure an appointment is to check the appointment booking website first thing in the morning.
 This is when the system refreshes with open slots from cancellations from the day prior, you may be lucky enough to get an appointment this way.
 If not, you may be waiting for a little bit.

 You can file for instate tuition in your third semester.
 It can be done a week or two before the end of the semester and applied retroactively to that semester.
-The application for instate tuition and details on the process are available here:
+The application for instate tuition and details on the process are available here on the registrar website:

 Direct link to PDF form: